 Each scheme year the amount of pension you have built up during the year is worked out and this amount is added into your active pension account.
-Adjustments may be made to your account during the scheme year to take account of any transfer of pension rights into the account during the year, any additional pension you may have decided to purchase during the year or which is granted to you by your employer, any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and any reduction due to an Annual Allowance tax charge that you have asked the scheme to pay on your behalf.
+Adjustments may be made to your account during the scheme year to take account of any transfer of pension rights into the account during the year, any additional pension you may have decided to purchase during the year, any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and any reduction due to an Annual Allowance tax charge that you have asked the scheme to pay on your behalf.
 Your account is then revalued at the end of each scheme year to take account of the cost of living.
 This adjustment is carried out in line with the Treasury Revaluation Order index which, currently, is the rate of the Consumer Prices Index (CPI).

-You will have a separate pension account for each employment.
-That pension account will hold the entire pension built-up for that employment.
+If you are a councillor with more than one council, you will have a separate pension account for each office.
+That pension account will hold the entire pension built-up for that office.